alephium/docs/docs/dapps/getting-started.md

 The code of `token.ts` should be self-explanatory, you can read more on our [web3-sdk here](https://wiki.alephium.org/dapps/alephium-web3)

-You can now try to compile.
+You can now compile the TypeScript code to JavaScript with:

 ```sh
 npx tsc --build .